msd-code-academy/react-workshop/09-typescript-in-react/README.md

 drink(beverage);
 ```

+NOTE: Whenever we define our own type, it should start with a capital letter.
+For variable names
+we use snake case => that way we can easily distinguish between variable and type.

+#### Interface

 We can also achieve the same by using `interface` instead of `type`.
-Nowadays interfaces and types are very similar and there
-are only small differences between them.
-In general, it is more frequent to use types in React.

 ```TypeScript
 interface Beverage { //<= There is no '=' sign!